jfcross4/stats/random_variable_lab.md

 sum(probs(X)*(outcomes(X) - E(X))^2)
 ```

-or you can use the Variance function and tqke the square root to get the standard deviation:
+or you can use the Variance function and take the square root to get the standard deviation:

 ```r
 V(X)